Add Documents to Index – Mastering Wildcard Searches in Java with GroupDocs.Search

 Explanation

-Step 1: Setting Up the Index
+Step 1 – Set Up the Index (same as before)

 String indexFolder = "YOUR_OUTPUT_DIRECTORY\\AdvancedUsage\\Searching\\WildcardSearch\\QueryInObjectForm";